souravdasgupta/Advanced-OS-6378-Projects/README.md

 $cd client/
 $make client

 This will generate the executables in the respective folders.
+For the sake of convinience, the executables are already built in their respective folders.
+In order to clean them,  go the respective folder and give the following command:

+$make clean

 ## Steps to Run the program:
 After the exectables are built.
 The servers and the client exectables are to be copied to a total of 8 different machines (5 clients and 3 servers):